chirun-ncl/chirun/README.md

 ### Help!
 I get the error "AttributeError: module 'yaml' has no attribute 'CLoader'"

 Reinstall pyyaml, ensuring that it is linked to the system `libyaml` by issuing the command: `pip --no-cache-dir install --verbose --force-reinstall -I pyyaml`

+### Help!
+Running makecourse throws an error related to certificate validation on macOS

+Run `sudo /Applications/Python\ 3.X/Install\ Certificates.command` (where `3.X` is your version of Python) to install the appropriate SSL CA certificates.
+This allows the headless version of Chromium to successfully download.